-- Rape

-- Definition:
+Definition:

-- The penetration, no matter how slight, of the vagina or anus with any body part or object, or oral penetration by a sex organ of another person, without the consent of the victim.

-- Federal Bureau of Investigation's (FBI) updated definition from Uniform Crime Reporting (UCR) Summary Reporting System.

-- Any nonconsensual sexual intercourse accomplished by means of threat, force, or fraud

-- California Penal Code 261
+- The penetration, no matter how slight, of the vagina or anus with any body part or object, or oral penetration by a sex organ of another person, without the consent of the victim. - Federal Bureau of Investigation's (FBI) updated definition from Uniform Crime Reporting (UCR) Summary Reporting System. - Any nonconsensual sexual intercourse accomplished by means of threat, force, or fraud - California Penal Code 261 - Sexual Assault with An Object o Definition:

-- Sodomy:

-- Definition

-- Oral or anal intercourse with another person, without the consent of the victim, including instances where the victim is incapable of giving consent because of his/her age or because of his/her temporary or permanent mental or physical incapacity.

-- Federal Bureau of Investigation's (FBI) updated definition from Uniform Crime Reporting (UCR) Summary Reporting System.

-- Sexual Assault with An Object

-- Definition:

-- To use an object or instrument to unlawfully penetrate, however slightly, the genital or anal opening of the body of another person, without the consent of the victim, including instances where the victim is incapable of giving consent because of his/her age or
+- To use an object or instrument to unlawfully penetrate, however slightly, the genital or anal opening of the body of another person, without the consent of the victim, including instances where the victim is incapable of giving consent because of his/her age or because of his/her temporary or permanent mental or physical incapacity. - Federal Bureau of Investigation's (FBI) updated definition from Uniform Crime Reporting (UCR) Summary Reporting System.